 VPNs are a hundred percent safe especially if you get your VPN from a reputable and good quality service provider.
 The best VPN services have a reputation for not recording any activity log as it maintains the servers while keeping the user’s traffic secure and private above all else.

-You can opt for a VPN with clear and detailed logging policy.
-Many VPN providers log some sort of data even if it is email address, credit card numbers or any data about you.
-There are some VPN providers that don’t keep any trace of data and you can pay for them via crypto currency and PayPal.
+You can opt for a VPN with a clear and detailed logging policy.
+Many VPN providers log some sort of data even if it is an email address, credit card numbers or any data about you.
+There are some VPN providers that don’t keep any trace of data and you can pay for them via cryptocurrency and PayPal.

 The technologies used by the VPNs are quite important.
 For your VPN to protect you then it must have good levels of encryption such as OpenVPN and IKEv2.